 Bob Davie: "I'll tell you what, I thought it was Halloween there at the end of that football game."
 Ron Powlus on Navy's "Hail Mary" pass with three seconds remaining: "I couldn't believe it.
 It sure made for a pretty dramatic ending, and we're happy it turned out the way it did."
 Defensive coordinator Greg Mattison on the difficulty of beating a wishbone offense: "I never look down on a win, especially against a wishbone team, when you have two days to prepare and they have their lifetime to practice."
 Bob Davie on Jarious Jackson's lack of playing time: "It was such a scheme game that I just felt better having had Ron in there because Ron's been in that situation before.
-I just felt better with him in there, knowing how few possessions we'd get, knowing we'd have to throw the ball."
-Navy head coach Charlie Weatherbie on Navy's disruption of the Notre Dame band following Saturday's game: "We always go to the middle of the field after we've gone to our band ... and our fans, and one of the players usually leads us in a prayer.
+I just felt better with him in there, knowing how few possessions we'd get, knowing we'd have to throw the ball" Navy head coach Charlie Weatherbie on Navy's disruption of the Notre Dame band following Saturday's game: "We always go to the middle of the field after we've gone to our band ... and our fans, and one of the players usually leads us in a prayer.
 So we weren't doing anything different than we normally do."

+■ VIDE® PICK OF THE WEEK

+'Goodfellas'

-Moyie Mond ■ VIDE® PICK OF THE WEEK 'Goodfellas' By JOE KRAUS Accent Movie Critic If you haven't noticed, when I do the video pick, I tend to ignore the new releases.
+By JOE KRAUS

+Accent Movie Critic

+If you haven't noticed, when I do the video pick, I tend to ignore the new releases.
 I like to bring something out of the vault that maybe you forgot about for a while but should remember soon.
-This week's video pick is Martin Scorsese's "Goodfellas," the greatest gangster movie ever, and possibly one of the top five films ever - bar none!
-Scorsese likes to provide tough, in-vour-face films that leave the viewers feeling like they were hit by a semi.
-However larger-thanlife these films they always have a "Goodfellas" is no face films that leave This film's story revolves around they were hit by a the life of Henry semi.
-However larger-Hill is a half than-life these films Irish, half Sicilian seem, they always have who has grown up in Pauly a personal flavor for Cicero's gang his both Scorsese and the whole life.
-Along with Hill are Jimmy (Robert De no different.
-Niro) and Tommy (Joe Pesci) whose failure to see beyond immediate personal gain in the mob.
-This movie details just how being a wise-guy kept these men larger-than-life and less-than-human at the same It is hard to decide where to begin to talk about this movie.
+This week's video pick is Martin Scorsese's "Goodfellas," the greatest gangster movie ever, and possibly one of the top five - bar none!

+Scorsese likes to provide tough, in-your-face films that leave the viewers feeling like they were hit by a semi.
+However larger-thanlife these films they always have a personal flavor Corsese likes to profor both Scorsese "Goodfellas" is no face films that leave

+This film's story the viewers feeling like revolves around they were hit by a Hill (Ray Liotta).
+Niro) and Tommy (Joe Pesci) whose failure to see beyond immediate personal gain

+in the mob.
+This movie details just how being a wise-guy kept these men larger-than-life and less-than-human at the same

+It is hard to decide where to begin to talk about this movie.
 I guess the plot is as good a place as any.
 The story line gives the audience characters that they can embrace.
 The movie is controlled by Henry's voice-overs, we are given a ticket into the mind of the main character.
 Despite his depravity, like murder, theft and drug addiction, it is easy to relate to Henry Hill and even root for him.
-The screenplay, through Hill, makes light of what is an abhorrent lifestyle.
+The screenplay, through Hill, makes light of what is an abhorrent

 In addition to the plot, the cinematography is typical Scorsese (translation: brilliant).
 Scorsese, a master of the long take, lets the camera roll to both follow characters wherever they go and document, clearly, exactly what is going on.
 As soon as the viewer gets used to not seeing any cuts for a while, Scorsese takes the viewer on an editing roller coaster ride that completely leaves one short of breath.
-The helicopter scene that begins with Hill snorting cocaine and ends with him sitting in a car with a gun in his face does not offer a break for almost 15 minutes!
+The helicopter scene that begins with Hill snorting cocaine and ends with him sitting in a car with a gun in his face does not offer a

+break for almost

+toll after Jimmy

+goes on the war

+path set to the

+15 minutes!